 Breakfast and Brunch with a Fancy French Flair

-Then came entrees.
-I ordered the farm vegetable crepe which was curried vegetables (collard greens, onions and carrots, rolled inside a crepe.
-The vegetables would have been at home at any Indian restaurant and the crepe really let them take center stage.
+Next, were piping hot, bite-size morsels of fried goat cheese; a simple dish, but unlike anything I had ever had in a restaurant before, and something I will most definitely go back for.
+Then came the entrees.
+I ordered the farm vegetable crepe, which was stuffed with curried vegetables like collard greens, onions and carrots.
+The vegetables would have been at home at any Indian restaurant, and the crepe really let them take center stage.

 My guest order the octopus tostadas that featured octopus and chorizo served atop a fried crepe with hummus, avocado and cotija cheese.
-The joining of the octopus and chorizo made the dish much more approachable to the average eater and his only complaint was that it was a bit messy.
+The joining of the octopus and chorizo made the dish much more approachable to the average eater and his only complaint was that it was a bit messy–but messy can be fun, right?
+For someone who used to dislike crepes (me), The Crepe Bar changed my mind, and I would recommend it to anyone.

 eat | drink | crepe | share